Dyker Heights Christmas lights tour

 My walking-only tours (but not vehicle tours) require at least 2.5 miles of walking.

-The holiday lights generally go up beginning after Thanksgiving--I make no guarantees about progress.
-Visits typically begin by December 1, though some lights aren't up until after December 8.
+The holiday lights generally go up beginning after Thanksgiving--I make no guarantees about progress, because it's up to the individual homeowner, plus (in many cases) the schedule of the company installing the lights.
+Visits typically begin by late November/early December, though some lights aren't up until after December 8.
 (That's the Feast of the Immaculate Conception, nine months before the feast of the Nativity of Mary, and some people wait until then to put up decorations.)
-That said, it's much quieter in the early part of the season, so the trade-off can be worth it.
+It's much quieter in the early part of the season, so the trade-off can be worth it.
 Weekends can be very busy, especially as Christmas approaches.
-Lights start coming down after Christmas, but mostly remain up through New Year's Day.
-The timing Lights generally lit up dusk (or on a time at 5 or 5:30) through at least 9-10 pm.
-Depending on the size of the group, the scope of the tour, and the choice of transportation (foot or vehicle), we generally need 1 to 2 hours in Dyker.
-We could do it even faster if you have a vehicle and/or don't want to walk much.
+Most lights remain up through New Year's Day.
+The timing Lights generally lit up dusk (or on a timer to start at 5 or 5:15) through at least 9-10 pm.
+Depending on the size of the group, the scope of the tour, and the choice of transportation (foot or vehicle), we generally need 75 to 90 minutes in Dyker.
+My fee is up to two hours.
 The location Dyker Heights is in the southwest part of Brooklyn.
 From Midtown Manhattan, Dyker Heights is about 50-60 minutes by public transit and 35-75 minutes by vehicle, depending on traffic.
-It's still a fairly long trip by vehicle or subway from Downtown Brooklyn or Lower Manhattan.
-I recommend combining the visit with some other stops in Brooklyn, often starting in daylight, then getting to Dyker Heights after dark.
+Beware rush hour.
+It's a fairly long trip by vehicle or subway from Downtown Brooklyn or Lower Manhattan.
+I recommend combining the visit with other stops in Brooklyn, perhaps starting in daylight, then getting to Dyker Heights after dark.
 See examples at right.
 A smaller group can be more nimble and see more of the neighborhood, including the main shopping street, Dyker Heights Boulevard, which has several bakeries.
 I also can recommend restaurants for dinner before or after the tour, nearby or a short ride away in Bensonhurst or Bay Ridge.
-Please note: you cannot see the lights as a driving tour.
+Please note: you can't see the lights solely as a driving tour.
 The streets are just too crowded.
-You have to either park (a good deal away) or have a taxi/vehicle that lets you out periodically (but cannot stop on some of the major streets--it's too crowded).
-Either way, that requires 20-40+ minutes of walking minimum. |
+You have to either park (a good deal away) or have a taxi/vehicle that lets you out periodically.
+Either way, that requires 20-40+ minutes of walking. |

 PLEASE NOTE: Click the minus sign (−) on the map to see that Dyker Heights is quite far from other parts of Brooklyn, and farther from Manhattan.